JimHokanson/blog/readme.md

 <img src="jim_photo.jpg" alt="Photo of Jim" height="300">

 My name is James (Jim) Hokanson.
-I'm currently a research scientist in biomedical engineering at Duke University working with Drs.
-Warren Grill (PhD) and Cindy Amundsen (MD) on treatments for urological dysfunction.
+I'm currently a research scientist in biomedical engineering at Duke University working with [Drs.
+Warren Grill (PhD)](https://bme.duke.edu/faculty/warren-grill) and [Cindy Amundsen (MD)](https://obgyn.duke.edu/about/our-faculty/cindy-louise-amundsen-md) on treatments for urological dysfunction.

+As an undergraduate at Washington University in St. Louis I worked in [Dr. Dan Moran's](https://engineering.wustl.edu/Profiles/Pages/Daniel-Moran.aspx) lab where I conducted electrocorticography (ECoG) research.
+The ultimate goal of that work is to allow individuals with paralysis or neuromuscular disorders to control devices by extracting motor intent signals directly from the brain (using ECoG recordings).

+I did my graduate work at the University of Pittsburgh with [Dr. Doug Weber](http://www.rnel.pitt.edu/people/douglas-j-weber-phd).
+My focus was on developing an animal model to study artificial somatosensory feedback via electrical stimulation of dorsal root ganglia.
+The ultimate goal of that work is to develop a prosthetic that not only allows the user to move/control the prosthetic, but that also provides somatosensory feedback.

+You can find out more about my current research on my (forthcoming) research page.

 You can find me elsewhere on the internet at:
 - [Google Scholar](https://scholar.google.com/citations?user=g0JsPnwAAAAJ&hl=en&oi=sra)